karanjaE/todos_graphql-api/ARTICLE.md

 ```
 And run `bundle install` to install it.
 We are good to go now.

-For the remainder of this part, we'll cover introduction to three concepts/terms: `Schema`, `Types`, `Queries` and `Mutations` respectively.
+For the remainder of this part, we'll cover introduction to four concepts/terms: `Schema`, `Types`, `Queries` and `Mutations` respectively.
 We'll also cover testing for these three and introduce a neat way to organize our API.
 Let's get to it.

 ## Schema